Why Your Lighting Plan is so Important to Your Remodel

 Set the Mood with Lighting

 If there is one thing we know well, it’s that lighting affects mood.
-We tend to be happier in longer day light than in winter with less daylight; it’s this same phenomenon on the lighting in your home.
+We tend to be happier in longer daylight than in winter with less daylight; it’s this same phenomenon in the lighting in your home.
 You may have noticed that homes with dark spaces set the mood and tone and leave you feeling a bit gloomy.
 Lighting also sets the stage for what you expect in that space.